-New scanners offer USB (Universal Serial Bus) connectivity, which makes them easier to connect to computers.
-When compared to the older serial port connection, USB data transfer is significantly faster, which is especially important for the large files created by high-resolution scanning.
-If your computer does not have a USB port, consider adding one.
-Some newer scanners also support FireWire (IEEE 1394) connectivity, which is faster than USB but requires a FireWire card on your computer.
+Most modern scanners offer USB (Universal Serial Bus) connectivity, which makes them easier to connect to computers, but not all USB ports are the same.
+If your computer supports USB 2.0, you should consider using a USB 2.0 scanner, since it will transfer pictures to the computer many times faster than older USB 1.1 connections.
+If your computer does not have a USB 2.0 port, consider adding one (this is inexpensive to do).
+Some newer scanners also support FireWire (IEEE 1394) connectivity, which is faster than USB1.1 but requires a FireWire connection on your computer.